chenmiaohero/fastclaw/README.md

 # FastClaw

-Kubernetes-native platform for managing and orchestrating [OpenClaw](https://github.com/1panel-dev/openclaw) (Claude Code) bot instances.
+Kubernetes-native platform for managing and orchestrating [OpenClaw](https://openclaw.ai/) bot instances.
 Provides a RESTful API to create, deploy, and manage AI agent bots in a multi-tenant environment.

 ## Features